TheOrbitals/OrbitViewerApplet/README.md

 ## PARAMETERS

 To view orbit of small bodies, you need to know the orbital elements of the object.
-You can find it on the WEB. (see LINK section)
+You can find it on the WEB. (see LINKS section)

 ### COMETS